CybercentreCanada/assemblyline-service-configextractor/README.md

 Emotet:
   description: Emotet parser and yara rules for both payload and assemblyline tags
   classification: 'TLP:W' # output result classification; may be ommitted
+  category: 'MALWARE'
+  mitre_group: 'APTXX'  # actor/mitre_group from "https://attack.mitre.org/groups/"
+  mitre_att: 'S0367'  # any valid MITRE ATT&CK ID codes
   malware: 'Emotet'  # the malware name that shows up in assemblyline implant tags
+  malware_type: # any field from malware_types https://github.com/CybercentreCanada/CCCS-Yara/blob/master/CCCS_YARA_values.yml
+    - 'Banker'
+    - 'Loader'
   run_on: 'AND' # can be and/or, specifies whether either tag or file rule cause parsers to run or ifall rules have to match in order for parser to run
   selector: # at least one of the rules in yara_rule or tag must be positive for parser to run
     yara_rule: # both rules beneath will be run on file